slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to give feedback?

 <!--
-- metrics matter. if you choose the wrong metric you will optimize for teh wrong thing. vanity metrics are dangerous.
 > *"The only thing worse than a boy who hates you: a boy that loves you."
 -- Markus Zusak*
-- simple feedback mechanism: Continue, or consider.
-You get feedback that says either “Continue doing X” or “Consider changing X to make it better.”
-It’s really simple, fast and actionable.
 -->

 > *"The goal is to move everyone up from «unconfident and incompetent» to «confident and competent»."
 -- exelius_HN*

 Ask instead of telling.
 If the delivered work is not good enough give a reason.

+Continue, or consider.
+You get feedback that says either “Continue doing X” or “Consider changing X to make it better.”
+It’s really simple, fast and actionable.

 Hints: